Akash-HC/Terraform-Drift-Detection/Project-details.md

 The Python script is the core of the drift detection system.
 It performs the following tasks:
 * Executes terraform plan to compare the live AWS infrastructure with the desired configuration.
 * Parses the Terraform output to determine if there is any drift.
 * If drift is detected, it sends a request to the Jenkins server to trigger the terraform apply pipeline for remediation.
+Also it will
+  trigger another python program which sends email notification to the recipients.
 * Logs all outputs and actions for tracking and debugging purposes.
 ## 3. Jenkins Pipeline
 * Jenkins is configured to automatically apply infrastructure fixes if drift is detected.